Sa12345678434/artificial-intelligence-task1/README.md

-Second, steps in google colab
+Second, steps in Google Colab

 1- In google colab, I uploaded keras model files that I downloaded from Teachable Machine site and uploaded an image of moon to predict its class